 FB: hearty Polish breakfasts, packed lunches and plentiful 3 course dinners

-Quality family run guesthouses.
+Comfortable guesthouses/hotels.
 Twin or single rooms with private facilities.
-Please note that all our guesthouses host dogs and cats and may not be suitable if you have a severe allergy.
+Please note that our guesthouses host dogs and cats and may not be suitable if you have a severe allergy.

 Children must be at least 15 years old to join this tour.
 At summertime we offer a separate departure suitable for children aged 7-15, please see the ‘Dates & Booking’ tab above.
 If your children are younger than 7, please contact us and we’ll see how we can help organise your trip.